-William Baer is a graduate of the School of Cinema at the University of Southern California, where he received the Jack Nicholson Screenwriting Award.
+William Baer is a graduate of the School of Cinematic Arts at the University of Southern California, where he received the Jack Nicholson Screenwriting Award.
 He taught screenwriting for three years at U.S.C, was represented by Stuart Robinson of Robinson, Weintraub, and Gross, optioned a screenplay, and directed an MTV music video.
 More recently, he taught cinema history and screenwriting at the University of Evansville in southwest Indiana.

 Classic American Films: Conversations with the Screenwriters (Praeger Books)